hackoregon/getting-started/datascience/postgres_connection.md

   * psql
   * you should now see this prompt: 'postgres=#'

-4. Inside psql session create a new super user using command below
+4. Inside psql session create a new superuser using command below
   * CREATE USER turkey WITH SUPERUSER PASSWORD 'ORturkeyeggs';

 5. Close psql by entering the '\q' command in the psql session and hitting enter